Understanding schematic behaviour can help you meet children’s interests and extend their learning outdoors, says Learning through Landscapes…

 Early years practice is most effective when it supports children’s natural learning behaviours and patterns…

-Observing: When you observe children over time you will begin to see patterns.
-Use a digital camera to capture what might be significant behaviour.
+Observing: When you make observations in early years, over time you will begin to see patterns.
+Take photos of significant behaviour.

 Supporting: Subtly support a child’s actions, offer resources and plan experiences that will motivate them to explore further.

 Extending: Plan resources and opportunities to extend the child’s experience and use of a schema, at the child’s pace.

 Learning through Landscapes offers a range of services to support outdoor learning and play in the early years.
 Its membership resources and publications provide a regular supply of fresh activity ideas, and it offers on-site support through advisory visits and half-day, full-day or twilight training sessions for nurseries.